Skip to main content

 Analytics don't matter if you don't look at them regularly.
 The tool is there.
 The insights are generated automatically.
 You just need to show up for 15 minutes a week and let the data guide your decisions.

-Questions Everyone Asks (And the Honest Answers)
+Questions Everyone Asks

 Sydium pulls historical data where platforms allow it.
-The amount varies by platform - some provide 30 days of history, others provide more.
+The amount varies by platform: some provide 30 days of history, others provide more.
 For the most complete picture, connect early.
 The longer Sydium tracks your accounts, the more meaningful the trend data becomes.

 Are analytics available on the free plan?